 The flavor of raw collard greens combines perfectly with tender roasted sweet potatoes and tangy, rich goat cheese in this hearty salad.
 Get the recipe >

-This bracingly tart relish, from Matthew Jennings of Townsman in Boston is the perfect foil for a rich Thanksgiving spread.
+This bracingly tart relish, from Matthew Jennings of the now-retired Townsman restaurant in Boston is the perfect foil for a rich Thanksgiving spread.
 Whole pieces or orange flesh and peel add texture to balance the creamy smoothness of mashed potatoes and cornbread dressing.
 Get the recipe >